 In general, customer service tends to be on point at the beginning of a contracting relationship.
 The parties usually want to ensure that the relationship is cordial and endures.
 However, once the honeymoon phase wears off, some companies begin to take the business for granted and may become a bit lazy.
 When one company is delivering high volumes of a product to a client for years on end, there also may be an assumption that things are just fine, but the combined laziness and assumptions often lead to decreased quality control and even erosion.

 Successful contracting really comes down to honesty, fairness, communication, and problem solving.
 Unfortunately, things happen that easily disrupt this delicate balancing act.
-As a result, companies with manufacturing contracts must always be on their toes and have a strong contract management system in place to ensure that they are ready and able to address even the most subtle of issues.
+As a result, companies with manufacturing contracts must always be on their toes and have a strong contract lifecycle management system in place to ensure that they are ready and able to address even the most subtle of issues.
+Book our free demo to find out how CLM software can help managing tons of contract in manufacturing.

 The Buyer's Guide to Contract Management Software